The Regulatory Burden

 Colleges can also use the Institutions of Higher Education Compliance Framework to assess and manage security related to federal financial aid.

 The bottom line is that while these frameworks are extremely helpful, they can quickly get too cumbersome to manage manually.
-That’s where the RiskOptics ROAR Platform can help, empowering you with the guidance and automated workflows needed to:
+That’s where ZenGRC can help, empowering you with the guidance and automated workflows needed to:

 - Assess the starting security posture of your information systems and any third parties you use